 Advancing Towards Clinical Application of Electrical Impedance Tomography

-In the 1960s and 1970s, the development of medical imaging technologies like CT scans, MRI, and ultrasound marked a significant transition from theoretical concepts to practical clinical tools.
-This period saw a growing need for advanced imaging techniques to support early detection, accurate diagnosis, and effective treatment planning.
-The advancement in these modalities was made possible through the collaborative efforts of mathematicians, physicists, engineers, and medical professionals.
-This interdisciplinary approach quietly reshaped healthcare innovation, demonstrating the value of collective expertise in enhancing patient care.
+In the 1960s and 1970s, the development of medical imaging technologies such as CT scans, MRI, and ultrasound marked a pivotal transition from theoretical concepts to practical clinical tools.
+This era saw an increasing demand for advanced imaging techniques to support early detection, accurate diagnosis, and effective treatment planning.
+These innovations were made possible through interdisciplinary collaboration among mathematicians, physicists, engineers, and medical professionals, highlighting the transformative power of collective expertise in improving patient care.

 Finally, I propose the following feasible enhancements for the EIT MVP, utilizing current technology: